Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Humanities/Sikhism.md

 Founded by some followers of Guru Nanak

-Guru Tegh Bahadur was beheaded
+Guru Tegh Bahadur was beheaded -> Guru Gobind Singh founded the warrior community
-Sikhs militarized in response

 1984: Bhindranwale and his group occupied the Golden Temple, demand the formation of a sikh country, **Khalistan**.
 He was killed in Operation Blue Star in the Golden Temple, sparking Sikh outrage.
 Angry Sikhs assassinated Indira Gandhi.